jroker-x/Cpp-Graphs/README.md

 A graph data structure implemented from scratch in Modern C++.

-This project was built as a learning exercise to understand graph traversal, graph analysis, and shortest-path algorithms without relying on the STL implementations.
+This project was built to understand graph theory and classical graph algorithms without relying on existing graph libraries.
+Every algorithm was implemented manually using custom data structures where appropriate.

 ---